Trade License Tax Calculator 2024 / 2025

 In the first year of a trade license, you pay only the minimum monthly social security and health insurance deposits.
 At the end of the year, you may then need to pay a balance depending on the amount of income earned.

 Also note: student freelancers in the Czech Republic are not eligible for tax forgiveness.
 However, it is possible to claim a deduction in some cases.
-From 2024, there will also no longer be a student trade license discount (previously CZK 4,200).
+In 2025, there will also no longer be a student trade license discount (previously CZK 4,200).

 If you just started freelance work or opened for business, you need to register a trade license and officially start invoicing clients.
 The OSVC trade license (in Czech, Živnostenský list, or in the expat communities “Zivno” / “Zivnost”) is necessary to declare self-employed income.
 It registers the taxpayer for certain business activities, and provides tax and business identification to invoice goods and services.
 Ready to start invoicing?
 Make it easy on yourself with Pexpats’ completely free Online Invoice Generator!